Trikalinga: Identification

 Some earlier scholars identified Trikalinga with the Telangana region.
 For example, Alexander Cunningham identified Trikalinga with the three kingdoms referred to as "Macco-Calingae", "Gangarides-Calingae", and "Calingae" by the first century Roman author Pliny.
 Cunningham identified these "three Kalingas" as Dhanakataka-Amaravati area, Andhra, and Kalinga proper.
 According to him, the term "Telangana" is a corruption of "Trikalinga".
 A.C.
 Burnell generally agreed with Cunningham, and interpreted the "Modogalingae" mentioned by Pliny as "Modogalingam", deriving the term from the Telugu word "Mudu" (three) and "Kalinga".
-However, Pliny does not make any connection between these three terms with simliar spellings.
+However, Pliny does not make any connection between these three terms with similar spellings.
 He mentions Calingae as the tribes nearest to the sea, and then mentions the Mandei people (who can be identified as the people of the Mahendra mountain).
-He mentions "Macco-Calingae" (or "Maco-Calingae") as one of tribes of hill-dwelling Brachmanae peoople, and does not connect them the Calingae in any way.
+He mentions "Macco-Calingae" (or "Maco-Calingae") as one of tribes of hill-dwelling Brachmanae people, and does not connect them the Calingae in any way.
 Similarly, according to Pliny, the country of Gangarides and the city of Calingae were two different entities: the later writers John Bostock and H.T.
 Riley combined the two into a single people called "Gangarides Calingae".
 Further, Pliny describes "Modogalingae" as a single tribe living on "a very large island in the Gangas", not as three tribes living in or around the Kalinga region.
 A.M.
 Shastri notes that "Telangana" is more likely a derivative of "Trilinga", which is distinct from "Trikalinga" as suggested by epigraphic and literary evidence.